Barn Lime in Chicken Coop: Safe Use, Benefits, and Expert-Backed Alternatives

 Mites/LiceRegular, manual inspection of the birds.
 Treat the roosting bars (where mites hide) with dusting sulfur or a specialized poultry dust approved by a veterinarian.

 Rodents (Mice/Rats)Eliminate the food source.
 Store all feed in galvanized steel bins with tight-fitting lids.
-Place snap traps or covered bait stations outside the coop perimeter.
+See our guide on how to keep rats out of chicken coop.

 Does Barn Lime Keep Snakes Away?
 (Myth Busted!)